hornunjb/aspnetcore-grpc-rest/README.md

 ## Build and run the sample with Docker

 You can build and run the sample in Docker using the following commands.
-The instructions assume that you are in the root of the repository.
-Otherwise, navigate to the folder where your Dockerfile lies.
+Navigate to the folder where the Dockerfile lies.

 ```console
 docker build- t aspnetapp-k8s .